aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textpath/trim/_index.md

 linktitle: Trim
 articleTitle: Trim
 second_title: Aspose.Words for .NET
-description: TextPath Trim property.
-Determines whether extra space is removed above and below the text in C#.
+description: Discover the TextPath Trim property to enhance your design by removing unwanted space above and below text for a cleaner, more polished look.
 type: docs
 weight: 180
 url: /net/aspose.words.drawing/textpath/trim/